sunpig/per-project-gems/README.md

-# ruby-baseline
+# Per-project gem environment using Bundler

-Instructions for using Bundler to manage a ruby gem environment on a per-project basis, e.g. using jekyll to manage your blog.
+Instructions for using [Bundler](http://bundler.io/) to manage a ruby gem environment on a per-project basis, e.g. using [jekyll](http://jekyllrb.com/) to manage your blog.

 Key concepts: